magdalena-horowitz/Interactive-Lab-Hub/Lab 3/README.md

 Planty: "Hi Maggie, Good morning!
 Thanks for noticing I need a bit of care today."

-Maggie: "Hi Planty -- what do you neet right now?"
+Maggie: "Hi Planty -- what do you need right now?"

 Planty: "I need to be watered for 4 seconds and pet for some care!"